Who we are

 Meet the Founder

-As an alum of the San Marcos Writing Project, part of the National Writing Project network, I’ve long believed in the power of writing to transform not just academic achievement, but personal identity and confidence.
-I also know that early writing experiences—especially those that involve the hands-on, sensory act of handwriting—are essential for building fine motor strength and neurological connections.
-Handwriting is an art form, one we’re dangerously close to losing in the digital age.
+As a National Writing Project alum, I've long believed that writing transforms not just academic achievement, but personal identity & confidence.
+I also know that the early, hands-on experience of handwriting — the physical act of making marks on paper — builds fine motor strength & neurological connections that matter far beyond the page.
+Handwriting is an art form, one we're dangerously close to losing in the digital age.

 Contact us